Efficient evaluation of quantum observables using entangled measurements: Results

-We introduce the Pauli graph $G = (V, E)$ of an observable $A=\sum_i a_i P_i$ as follows; nodes $V$ correspond to Pauli strings $P_i$ and edge $(u, v) \in E$ spans if Pauli strings $u$ and $v$ are \emph{not} jointly measurable by TPB.
-Then, a coloring of the Pauli graph gives groups of the Pauli strings that are jointly measurable.
-For instance, Qiskit~\cite{Qiskit} adopts the Largest Degree First Coloring (LDFC) algorithm, which first sorts the nodes in the descending order of degree and then assigns the smallest color number not used by its colored neighbors.
-It runs fast for practical graphs of interest and the number of the resulting groups is close to the lower bound by the max clique of the Pauli graph.
-See Table~\ref{table:num-groups} for the details.
+We introduce the Pauli graph $G = (V, E)$ of an observable $A=\sum_i a_i P_i$ as follows: nodes $V$ correspond to Pauli strings $P_i$ and edge $(u, v) \in E$ spans if Pauli strings $u$ and $v$ are \emph{not} jointly measurable by TPB.
+Further, a coloring of the Pauli graph gives groups of the Pauli strings that are jointly measurable.
+For instance, Qiskit~\cite{Qiskit} adopts the LDFC algorithm, which first sorts the nodes in descending order of degree and then assigns the smallest color number not used by its colored neighbors.
+The details of the Pauli graph and LDFC algorithm are presented in Appendix~A of the Supplementary Information.
+It executes fast for practical graphs of interest, and the number of the resulting groups is close to the lower bound by the max clique of the Pauli graph (see Table~\ref{table:num-groups} for details).